Erotic Furniture Beginner’s Guide – What to Know Before You Buy

 Keep in mind, this list is the stuff people use for fun times – not the art versions that are pretty (or odd) to look at.

-Materials matter: Decorative Use vs. Functional
+Sex Furniture Materials: Decorative Use vs. Functional

 Quick note before getting into specifics: if something is made for sex, it should already use materials that are easy to clean and won’t soak up fluids.
 If it’s more on the decorative or “looks sexy” side, materials matter far less.
 If someone wants a regular piece converted, they often add a silicone sheet, throw, or cover before using it.
 That doesn’t make the furniture bad—it just means you need to plan for cleanup and protection.